MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/feature-management.md

 > [!TIP]
 > To prepare for an upcoming feature, consider enabling the feature on a sandbox environment that has a copy of production data.
 Invite business users to test out the change using real-world tasks.
 Once you and your users are satisfied with the change, you can then enable it on production environments where they can immediately benefit from that feature.

-## Scheduling Data Updates for New Features
-Enabling application features that change the user experience or update data can be a disruptive process, and you might want to go at your own pace by scheduling an update per company, for example, for a time that is after your users have been trained for the new experiences.

-You can schedule a data update on the **Feature Management** page by choosing the **Schedule**action, or by choosing **All Users** in the **Enable for** column.
-Both of those actions start the **Feature Data Update** setup guide, which allows you to review the affected data and schedule the update process.
-When the data update process is completed, the feature is enabled in the company where you ran the data update.

-> [!NOTE]
-> For a feature that requires data update, data is created based on the data for the existing feature.
-The data for the existing feature may remain available, however, it is not synchronized with data for the new feature.
-Therefore, we recommend that you use one feature or the other, but not both.

 ## How to enable an optional feature

 1. Sign in to your environment and navigate to the **Feature Management** page, or use this link: [https://businesscentral.dynamics.com/?page=2610](https://businesscentral.dynamics.com/?page=2610).